derek-knox/Notes/Mixing Games and Applications by Daniel Cook.md

         - Emergent (emerge from pre-existing and reward)
     - Elder Game (emergent skills through minimal mediation)
     - Advancement Game (learning basics through heavier mediation)

+## Summary

+- Be intentional about what the goals are, when to introduce functionality, and to empower users through emergent skill acquisition.